Barrister banner

 His practice encompasses serious driving offences such as causing death by careless driving, cases in which his meticulous approach to preparation and calm manner are significant assets.

 Dominic is regularly instructed in an advisory capacity by government agencies, police forces and private individuals in relation to police powers, including for example special procedure search warrants, pre-charge bail and the proper scope of LPP.
-He also acts in disciplinary proceedings for various professionals, including in particular members of the police force.

 Dominic is qualified to offer advice and representation on a public access basis, meaning that he can be instructed directly by private individuals.